xvik/generics-resolver/README.md

 context.type(Base.class)
 ```
 Which returns new instance of context.
 This method is not tied to actual class hierarchy so you can obtain context
-of any class (available in root class hierarchy) from any context.
+of any class (available in root class hierarchy) from any context instance.

-Context operates on types (`Type`) not classes, because only types holds all generics information, including composite
+Context operates on types (`Type`), not classes, because only types holds all generics information, including composite
 generics info (e.g. `List<List<String>>`).
 Any type, obtained using reflection may be resolved through api to real class.

 All classes in root class hierarchy may be obtained like this: